 His deceptions would start to take on much larger dimensions with deeper consequences, as when he tried to perpetuate the lie that President Barack Obama was not born in the U.S. and thus was an illegitimate president.
-The lie so seeped into the public consciousness that Obama’s White House felt compelled to issue a copy of his birth certificate to counter it.

 Then in office, Trump used the extraordinary reach and power of the presidency to tell Americans not to believe what they could see with their own eyes.

 Trump underplayed the threat the coronavirus posed while admitting he knew better.
 For weeks in the fall he spoke of the U.S. “rounding the corner” on the pandemic even as infections rose across the country.
-He further encouraged his believers to let down their guard by telling them that most people who wear masks get COVID-19, which is far from the truth.
+He further encouraged his believers to let down their guard by telling them that most people who wear masks get COVID-19, far from the truth.

 Throughout his term, to go with Trump’s flow was to suspend logic, to disdain arithmetic, to ignore that his latest statement contradicted what he said days before.
 It meant buying into “alternative facts” — a phrase that spurred sales of George Orwell’s dystopian book “1984” when it was coined by a Trump aide.